Case ID: #4811 Log Date: FEB 2025

 Troubleshooting Cubase 14 – Part 2

 Hi Paul.
 I am starting to get many Cubase crashes for no obvious reason.
-I upgraded to Cubase 14 as I thought that would help with stability but it hasn’t solved the problem.
+I upgraded to Cubase 14 as I thought that would help with stability, but it hasn’t solved the problem.
 I need to book a session with you as soon as possible.
 CT

 I explained that other Cubase clients of mine were experiencing similar problems and I hadn’t been able to provide any quick solutions so far.
 It seems that certain combinations of third party plug-ins and Cubase’s revised audio engine are causing issues.
-My method of solving these issues would be to update any older plug-ins but do it systematically so we know if any of the updated plug-ins are causing new problems.
+My method of solving these issues would be to update any older plug-ins, but do it systematically so we know if any of the updated plug-ins are causing new problems.

 VST Compatibility

-I showed my client how we could open the VST Plug-in Manager and see what plug-ins were being used the project and how many instances of each.
+I showed my client how we could open the VST Plug-in Manager and see what plug-ins were being used in the project and how many instances of each.

 ASIO Guard